pjotrp/gnu-install-bin/README.md

 ### guix-relocate

-Guix relocate is written in D by the author and is also statically compiled.
+Guix relocate is used for the *fixed* strategy and is written in D by the author and is also statically compiled.

 ### Travelling Ruby